Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: Introduction

+The goal of this paper is to provide a useful path for finding reservoir parameters where good generalization/forecasting is possible.

+The training of an RC, as indicated in Fig.(\ref{fig: res_pic}), consists of minimizing \be \sum_t \sum_{a=1}^D (u_a(t) - \varphi_a(\r(t))^2, \ee with respect to parameters that enter in the representation of the vector valued function $\bvarphi(\r)$ of the reservoir variables $\r(t)$.
+This training of the PGS function $\bvarphi(\r)$ to match the data stream $\u(t)$ is the essential step of transferring the information content in the data $\u(t)$ to the reservoir dynamics.

-We use this insight to move from an {\it ad hoc} training approach to a systematic strategy where we ensure that the input $\u(t)$ and the reservoir degrees-of freedom $\r(t)$ show {\bf generalized synchronization} $u_a(t) = \varphi_a(\r(t));\;a=1,2,...,D$, and point out that it is parameters in the function $\varphi(\r)$ that we need to estimate.
-We show a \textbf{computationally efficient} way to choose a region of RC hyperparameters---including the spectral radius (SR) of the adjacency matrix $A_{\alpha,\beta}$ and the probability of non-zero connections among the N active units ($\rho_{A}$)---where generalized synchronization occurs and skillful forecasting of the training input data $\u(t)$ is to be expected, given an accurate enough approximation to $\varphi(\r)$.
-We argue that the vague references in the literature to the ``edge of chaos'' \cite{Verstraeten09} are not particularly informative.
+We pursue the interesting suggestion given in~\cite{hunt19,lymburn19} that GS is instrumental in RC, using, however, PGS rather than GS, to move from a somewhat {\it ad hoc} training approach to a systematic strategy.
+In training, we ensure that the input $\u(t)$ and the reservoir degrees-of freedom $\r(t)$ satisfy PGS, $\u(t) = \bvarphi(\r(t))$, and point out that it is parameters in the representation of the function $\bvarphi(\r)$ that we need to estimate.

+We demonstrate a computationally efficient way to choose regions of RC hyperparameters where PGS occurs as well as regions where PGS does {\bf not} occur.
+This is then employed in guiding hyperparameter choices for skillful forecasting of the input training data $\u(t)$, given an accurate enough approximation to $\varphi(\r)$.
+These hyperparameters may include some properties of the $N \times N$ adjacency matrix $A_{\alpha,\beta}$ such as the spectral radius and the density of connections among the $\r \in {\mathbb R}^N$ active units $\rho_{A}$.
+These quantities are collected together in Table 1 as they appear in an RC with $\tanh$ dynamics at its nodes.

-A related issue is that the traditional method of evaluating the effectiveness of an RNN, with training and testing data sets, is not sufficient when performing dynamical systems forecasting, as the former method gives no indication of the stability of the forecast.
-A simple approach to evaluation, showing a prediction of a single time series, also gives no indication of the stability of the predictions over the entire range of inputs.
+A related issue is that the traditional method of evaluating the effectiveness of an RNN, with training and testing data sets, is awkward when performing dynamical systems forecasting.
+This method gives no indication of the stability of the forecast.
+Another approach to evaluation, showing a prediction of a single time series, also gives no indication of the stability of the predictions over the entire range of inputs.
 In this paper we attempt to rectify these deficiencies by using dynamical properties of the reservoir to design and evaluate a trained network.

-The goals of this paper are as follows: \begin{itemize} \item Introduce a computationally efficient numerical test, based on GS and using the `auxiliary method', that can guide hyperparameter selection in RNNs. \item Provide a metric for a ``well trained''---\ie, robust to perturbations---network using the reproduction of the input system's Lyapunov exponent spectrum. \end{itemize}